The cost of employee disengagement: What to know and what to do

 Disengaged employees aren’t just less productive — they’re less present.
 They skip the optional brainstorm.
 Turn cameras off.
 Stop contributing.
 And according to Achievers Workforce Institute (AWI), when employees feel disconnected from company values, their sense of purpose — and performance — drops.
 It’s not just a culture issue.
 It’s a momentum killer.

 You don’t always see it coming, but you feel the loss.
 When top performers walk out, it’s rarely about money alone — it’s about meaning, growth, and feeling valued.
 AWI found that 63% of employees who are meaningfully recognized at least monthly rarely think about looking for a new job.
 Translation?
-A little consistent appreciation can go a long way in keeping your best people right where they are.
+A little consistent appreciation can go a long way in reducing employee turnover and keeping your best people right where they are.

 Disengagement doesn’t stay contained — it spreads.
 When a manager checks out, their team feels it.
 In Gallup’s report, they found that disengaged leaders actively drag down engagement on their teams, creating a ripple effect of lower morale, missed goals, and more turnover.